PanderMusubi/gedit-customhighlighter/README.md

   * background color
   * regular/bold/italic/bolditalic
 * each list can be language specific (use spell check language)
+* highlight length of word, sentence and paragraph

 Rationale: this custom highlighting can be a writing aid to: